-FirstLight will develop a user contact survey, determine the survey dates and times.
+FirstLight will develop a user contact survey and determine the survey dates and times.
 All sampling days will be randomly selected and survey routes will be completed on a rotating basis and at different times of day to account for time-of-day use patterns.
 FirstLight also will develop a mail questionnaire/survey, based on Dillman approaches for developing mail surveys, which will be designed to ascertain recreational use by residential abutters.
+The Licensee will review readily available municipal and NGO recreation plans for information regarding recreation use within the Turners Falls and Northfield Mountain Project boundaries.
+A draft user contact survey, a Northfield Mountain trail user survey, and a mail survey of residential abutters are included with this study plan.
+See Figures 3.6.1-1, 3.6.1-2, and 3.6.1-3.
+Prior to the filing of the RSP, FirstLight will hold an additional meeting with stakeholders to review and obtain comments on the proposed survey instrument contained herein.